MicrochipTech/Wireless-Sensor-Network-2019/README.md

 That's pretty much it, now go to main.c file, read the main function and get familiar with it and when you're ready, build and Flash the SAML21 with the code.

 If you are logged into the AWS test consle ans subscribing to the Wi-Fi topic mentioned above (/Microchip/WSN_Demo/WiFi) you should see a new message received once the board runs.
-## LoRa
+## LoRaWAN

-**Introduction**
+###Introduction
 LoRa stands for Long Range.
 LoRaWAN stands for Long Range Wide Area Networks.
 LoRaWAN is the network on which LoRa operates.
 LoRaWAN is a media access control (MAC) layer protocol but mainly is a network layer protocol for managing communication between LPWAN gateways and end-node devices as a routing protocol, maintained by the LoRa Alliance.
-Version 1.0 of the LoRaWAN specification
 Some of the  applications that can be accomplished using LoRa are Smart parking and vehicle management, Facilities and infrastructure management, Fire detection and management, Waste management, Home automation for IoT enables smart appliances, Smart farming and livestock management, Temperature and moisture monitoring, Water level sensors and irrigation control.

-**Advantages of LoRaWAN**
+###Advantages of LoRaWAN
 - Long battery life due to low power consumption
 - Low cost implementation due to low cost hardware and unlicensed spectrum
 - Long range coverage and in-building penetration